 Transfer students are an integral and vibrant part of the Carolina community.
-They bring a wealth of diversity and experience to the institution and enhance the overall experience for all students, faculty and staff.
-In the Kenan-Flagler Undergraduate Business Program, we understand that transferring is a complex process and have outlined the below policies and guidelines to help transfer students make informed decisions and achieve as smooth a transition as possible.
+They bring a wealth of diversity and experience and enhance the overall experience for all students, faculty and staff.
+In the UNC Kenan-Flagler Undergraduate Business Program, we understand that transferring is a complex process and have outlined the below policies and guidelines to help transfer students make informed decisions and achieve as smooth a transition as possible.

-prior to applying to the Undergraduate Business major or minor.
-Students must spend at least one semester (fall) in the College of Arts and Sciences before they are eligible to start
+Transfer students must first be admitted to UNC Undergraduate Admissions prior to applying to the Undergraduate Business major or minor.
+Students must spend at least one semester (fall) in the College of Arts and Sciences before they are eligible to start at the business school.

-Junior transfer students are defined as anyone transferring to UNC Chapel Hill entering their fifth term of residence in the fall semester.
+Junior transfer students are defined as anyone transferring to UNC-Chapel Hill entering their fifth term of residence in the fall semester.

 - Should submit a Transfer Equivalency Credit Review form for business courses as soon as you accept your spot at UNC (you will be prompted to submit a course syllabi with this form).
 While most transfer equivalencies will be determined through Undergraduate Admissions, the business school makes all decisions on business class transfers.
 You should allow up to three weeks for a decision.